wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/01-child-themes.md

 ## Further reading

 For more information on child themes, see the [Child themes page](https://developer.wordpress.org/themes/advanced-topics/child-themes/) under Advanced Topics in the Theme Developer Handbook.
+You can also read more about the child theme specific header fields in the [Child theme header fields](https://developer.wordpress.org/themes/core-concepts/main-stylesheet/#child-theme-header-fields) section under the Theme developer handbook's chapter on Core Concepts.